SD › York Best Hotels

 The biggest hotel on this list at 155 rooms, The Principal has a range of rooms and suites to suit different budgets.
 Every room has a TV, wifi, tea, and coffee, plus ‘tuck box’ with some complimentary snacks, such as Kitkats.
 The hotel is decked out in Art Deco style, but look out for the original Victorian tiling in the area by the gym – which, incidentally, features a small swimming pool.
 The numerous bars in the hotel boast different vibes and menu offerings.
 With an entrance leading from the forecourt at York train station, plus fully accessible rooms, it’s great for those who require accessibility.

-A historic hotel covered with ivy – which is appropriate, considering a branch of The Ivy Brasserie is tucked away in the hotel’s basement.
+A historic hotel, previously known as The Grange Hotel, covered with ivy – which is appropriate, considering a branch of The Ivy Brasserie is tucked away in the hotel’s basement.
 The bar, meanwhile, has a real log-burning fire that makes for a cozy atmosphere in winter.
 The rooms are light and airy for a period building, with Hypnos mattresses to ensure a very comfortable night’s sleep.
 Helpfully, the rooms are equipped with fridges and small bottles of milk, and rollaways are available for children up to 12.
 The area is just north of York Minster, but is incredibly quiet – not as frequented by the tourist crowds.

-A quirky hotel just a few meters away from The Grange, stepping inside The Churchill is like stepping back to the 1940s.
+A quirky hotel just a few meters away from No 1 by GuestHouse, stepping inside The Churchill is like stepping back to the 1940s.
 Rooms are World War 2 themed, showcasing the hotel’s unique sense of humor.
 In the luxury rooms, you’ll find roll-top baths and four-poster beds.
 The restaurant is small, but perfectly formed, with a pleasant outdoor sitting area.
 Look out for the smoking area – or Churchill’s cigar bunker, as they call it.